 |Process:||After completing the Application for Benefits, the Department of Veterans Affairs will issue you a Certificate of Eligibility (COE).
 You will then need to submit a copy of your COE and a copy of your DD Form 214 to your Financial Aid Counselor (School Certifying Official) in the Financial Aid Office at William Jessup University.|

-Monthly Housing Allowance (BAH): To be eligible for BAH, you must be enrolled more than half time per semester.
+Monthly Housing Allowance (BAH) If eligible for BAH, you must be enrolled more than half time per semester.